seemoo-lab/opendrop/README.md

 **Apple Wireless Direct Link.**
-As AirDrop exclusively runs over Apple Wireless Direct Link (AWDL), OpenDrop is only supported on macOS or on Linux systems running an open re-implementation of AWDL.
+As AirDrop exclusively runs over Apple Wireless Direct Link (AWDL), OpenDrop is only supported on macOS or on Linux systems running an open re-implementation of AWDL such as [OWL](https://github.com/seemoo-lab/owl).

 **Libraries.**
 OpenDrop relies on current versions of [OpenSSL](https://www.openssl.org) and [libarchive](https://www.libarchive.org).